By Don Koenig

-That pretty much leaves only the possibility that the war in Ezekiel is prior to the seven year covenant and the war sets the stage for a peace treaty that is later confirmed by the Antichrist figure.
-Therefore, it seems to me that there must be peace in Israel even before the Antichrist signs or confirms the seven-year covenant foretold by Daniel with Israel.
+That pretty much leaves only the possibility that the war in Ezekiel is prior to the seven year covenant and the war sets the stage for a peace treaty that some time later is confirmed by the Antichrist figure.
+Therefore, it seems to me that there must be peace in Israel even before the Antichrist signs or confirms the seven-year covenant foretold by Daniel.
 The scripture says a leader confirms a covenant with many for seven years.
-It is highly likely that the peace deal was already worked out and in place before this man even came on the scene.
+It is highly likely that the peace deal was already worked out and is in place before this Prince even arrives on the scene.

 I believe that there could be a 3 1/2 year period called "the beginning of sorrows" or "false birth pains" between the rapture and the seven year period foretold by Daniel.
-This will make the entry of the false Christ to be seven years after the rapture.
+This will make the rise of the Beast/Antichrist to be seven years after the rapture.
 That would be very acceptable to those that still identify with Christianity even after the rapture.
-They will be expecting some concept of Christ seven years after the rapture and seven years after God's intervention for Israel mentioned in Ezekiel chapter 39.
+This Harlot could be expecting some concept of Christ to appear seven years after the rapture and/or seven years after God's intervention for Israel mentioned in Ezekiel chapter 39.
 Maybe this also explains the passages that seem to indicate that some who literally expect the bridegroom to return will get tired of waiting.
 Jesus will not fulfill the popular time expectations taught in Christian circles about His return being seven years after the rapture.
 Instead many will look for a substitute Christ and find the Antichrist.
 That of course assumes that the war of Ezekiel is pretribulation.

 Some scoff about Ezekiel being a modern war because of the description of some of the weapons being used but most of the blame for the descriptions of the weapons should be placed on the early translators who translated the scripture when modern weapons were unknown.
 Their translation should not be equated to Ezekiel's actual description.
 For example, if you go back to the root word that Ezekiel used for bows you should see that it can just as easily be translated as "launchers" and the root word translated as arrows could just as well translate as "rockets" or "artillery", or "missiles".
 Therefore, those who think this is talking about an ancient war because of the description of the weapons are basing that assumption on descriptions by translators who did not know a thing about modern weapons.
 Nothing said by Ezekiel implies that this was an ancient war and no historical war fitting this description was ever recorded.
 Those that make it an allegorical war ignore the earthly detail and that is just plain silly.

-For the latest scholarly book on the prophecy in Ezekiel chapters 38 and 39 read the following:
+For a scholarly book on the prophecy in Ezekiel chapters 38 and 39 read the following:

 The Prophecy That Is Shaping History.org New Research on Ezekiel's Vision of the End, by Jon Mark Ruthven, PhD - a free ebook can be downloaded (PDF, 9 Megs) or the book may be purchased from www.amazon.com